The Eras

 Coption for Ruth Scmidt image

+The sudden death of James Fitzpatrick in 1978 led to hiring Brian Busch in 1979.
 Department chairs during these years were Lee Kjelson (1968-1974) and Neal Glenn (1974-80).

 During the 1980s IBM's personal computer the IBM PC (1981), running on Microsoft's MS-DOS operating system, competed with Dell Computer Corporation (1987) and with Apple's Macintosh computer (1984) and its revolutionary Graphical User Interface of icons, windows, and mouse.
 The first Space Shuttle, Columbia, lifted off (1981).
 Reaganomics held sway, AIDS ravaged the United States, and blockbuster movies and MTV videos reshaped pop culture.
 U.S. and U.S.S.R. tensions eased between the two superpowers, leading to the end of the Cold War with the fall of the Berlin Wall in 1989.

-In the music education department, Brian Busch was hired (1979) to fill the vacancy left by the death of James Fitzpatrick, J. David Boyle was hired after Neal Glenn retired (1981), followed by the husband and wife team of Nicholas DeCarbo and Joyce Jordan (1982).
-With their arrival the department began hosting annual Music Education Day workshops for local music teachers and the annual Honor Band Festival for local high schoolers.
+In the music education department, Neal Glenn retired in 1981, immediately followed by J. David Boyle, who was quickly joined by the husband and wife team of Nicholas DeCarbo and Joyce Jordan in 1982.
+With their arrival the department began hosting annual Music Education Day workshops for local music teachers and annual Honor Band Festivals for local high schoolers.
+Jordan's MusicTime program touched the lives of thousands of local infants and youngsters and their families.

 Graduate Dean Lineage 1996